 For men with a significantly longer ring finger, the physical feature correlates with having more children and better relationships – but an increased risk of prostate cancer.
 (Gee, thanks.)

-This physical feature has been linked to a number of other things, including higher aggression and skilled athletic ability in both men and women.
+This physical feature has been linked to several other things, including higher aggression and skilled athletic ability in both men and women.
 Having a longer ring finger is generally a male feature, though it’s still a rarity.

 It’s easy to fall into the trap of researching symptoms and conditions out of worry.
-While educating yourself on health and medical issues is good, overreacting to any similarities in symptoms (real or perceived) is not.
+While educating yourself on health and medical issues is good, overreacting to any similar symptoms (real or perceived) is not.

-The truth is that no amount of self-research can take the place of personal medical advice.
+The truth is that no amount of self-research can replace personal medical advice.
 This means a face-to-face consultation with a licensed physician or specialist.

-So breathe deep, relax, and – if you deem it the best action – give your doc a phone call.
+So breathe deep, relax, and – if you deem it the best action – call your doc.

 All of us at Power of Positivity wish you good health.
 (Where’s your water bottle?)